dedis/popcoins/report/Ideas.md

 # Introduction of the subject and the problem

-  - Some words about Cothority in general + diagram and state diagram
+  - Some words about Cothority in general
   - Some details about CISC and PoP in general

 # Goals of the project and motivation